 The Company's capital management objectives are intended to safeguard the Company's ability to support the Company's development and exploration of its mineral properties and support any expansion plans.
-The Company's working capital deficiency for the three months period ended March 31, 2023 was \$60.0 million (2022: \$51.2 million).
+The Company's working capital deficiency as at June 30, 2023 was \$57.5 million (2022: \$51.2 million).
 Material uncertainty remains in relation to the Company generating necessary cash flow from operations or raising financing in the form of debt or equity, which may give rise to significant doubt about the Company's ability to continue as a going concern.